stanford-cnjc/cnjcx-course-materials/week1_commandline/cnjcx_week1_recap.md

     $ which vim # same story here check for program location
     ```

-    - if you see `vim not found`, keep that in mind.
+    - if you see `vim not found` or nothing, keep that in mind.
 We will show you how to
-      download it in the next below.
-See step 6 after step 4.
+      download it in step 6.
     - if you see a path, then you already have it!
 You may see
       `/user/local/bin/vim` or `/usr/bin/vim`.